pzmarzly/cloudy/README.md

 Get `cloudy` bash script.
 Make sure you have bash, scp, rsync, openssl, doctl and Python 3.

-Log in to DigitalOcean CLI using `doctl auth init`.
+If you want to use `cloudy order`, log in to DigitalOcean CLI using `doctl auth init`.

 You are ready to go, but you may want to do the configuration.